 Lockdown Support for Businesses Facing Significant Public Health Restrictions

 Further to the Canada Emergency Rent Subsidy, the federal government also introduced further support for businesses affected by significant impacts as a result of public health restrictions.
-For an organization to qualify for the Lockdown Support for a qualifying property, the following conditions must apply:
+For an organization to qualify for the Lockdown Support the following conditions must apply:

 - the organization qualifies for the base Canada Emergency Rent Subsidy; and